Fort Granville

 Fort Granville was a militia stockade located in the colonial Province of Pennsylvania.
 Its site was about a mile from Lewistown, in what is now Granville Township, Mifflin County.
-Active from 1755 until 1756, the stockade briefly sheltered pioneer settlers in the Juniata River valley during the French and Indian War.
+Active from 1755 until 1756, the stockade briefly sheltered Euro-American settlers in the Juniata River valley during the French and Indian War.
 The fort was attacked on August 2, 1756, by a mixed force of French troops and Native Americans, mostly Lenape warriors.
-The fort’s garrison surrendered the strongpoint to these attackers, who celebrated their victory and destroyed the stockade.
+The fort's garrison surrendered the strongpoint to these attackers, who celebrated their victory and destroyed the stockade.

 Background

 After the French victory in the Battle of the Monongahela on 9 July 1755, English settlers, who set up farms on Native American lands that they had illegally squatted on drew in hostilities from Native Americans.
 Native Americans who never legally ceded their land, resorted to hit-and-run tactics on the Pennsylvania frontier.
 The Native American tribes whose land was underhandedly sold by the Iroquois and the Province of Pennsylvania then entered in alliances with Native Americans from present-day Ohio.
 This led to the Franco-Indian alliance with Native American Nations who distrusted the Iroquois, the British, and Pennsylvania.
 The Shawnee and Delaware sought to drive settlers off of land sold out from under the Shawnee by the British and Iroquois in western Pennsylvania.
 In late 1755, Colonel John Armstrong wrote to Governor Robert Hunter Morris: "I am of the opinion that no other means of defense than a chain of blockhouses along or near the south side of the Kittatinny Mountains from the Susquehanna to the temporary line, can secure the lives and property of the inhabitants of this country."
 The provincial government of Pennsylvania decided that a string of forts should be constructed across the province from the Delaware Water Gap to the Maryland line.
 On 17 December 1755, Capt.
 George Croghan was issued the order below as signed by Benjamin Franklin, Joseph Fox, Joseph Hughs, and Evan Morgan:

 Sir:—You are desired to proceed to Cumberland County and fix on proper places for erecting three stockades, viz.: One back of Patterson's, one upon Kishecoquillas, and one near Sideling Hill; each of them fifty feet square, with Block House on two of the corners, and a Barracks within, capable of lodging fifty men.
 You are also desired to agree with some proper Person or Persons to oversee the workmen at each Place, who shall be allowed such Wages as you shall agree to give, not exceeding one Dollar per day; and the workmen shall be allowed at the rate of six Dollars per month and their Provisions, till the work is finished.

 Reconstructed blockhouse and stockade similar in appearance to Fort Granville.